Shrimp Salad with Tartar Dressing

 Shrimp

 This salad features shrimp that are baked with fresh dill and squeezed with lemon.
-The result is a bright and healthy protein that does not skimp on flavor.
 We recommend cooking the shrimp and letting them cool as you prepare the other salad ingredients.

-- Fresh dill – the dill brings out one of the flavors that is present in the tartar dressing, which you will toss with the salad and shrimp later.
+- Fresh dill – the dill adds freshness and brings out the flavors in the tartar dressing.

-- Olive oil – you just need enough to coat all of the shrimp so that they don’t dry out in the oven or stick to the baking sheet.
+- Olive oil – you just need enough to coat all of the shrimp so that they don’t dry out in the oven.

-- Salt and pepper – shrimp love salt, but if you don’t, you can start with a small pinch, taste the shrimp for seasoning when they’re fully cooked, and add more, if needed.
-The pepper adds a nice smokiness to the shrimp.
+- Salt and pepper – use a pinch to of salt while they bake, then taste for seasoning when they’re fully cooked and add more, if needed.
+The pepper adds a nice smokiness.

 Tartar Dressing